loftwah/devops-refresher/good-info.md

 ```

 Notes:

 - You do not need to list extensions; Prettier detects and formats only supported file types.
 - Use globs only when you want to target a subset of files (e.g., `"src/**/*.ts"`).
 Quote globs to avoid shell expansion.
 - Add other folders to `.prettierignore` to exclude them (e.g., `dist/`, `coverage/`).

 Troubleshooting:

 - Directories are recursive: `npx prettier --write guide` walks `guide/` and subfolders.
 - If you see “No files matching the pattern…”, then either the path is wrong relative to CWD, all files are ignored by `.prettierignore`/`--ignore-path`, or there are no Prettier‑supported files in that folder.
 - Target a known type explicitly if needed, e.g. Markdown: `npx prettier --write "guide/**/*.md"`.

+## Composible Service Architecture

+Using Rails as a monolith, I can have a service that returns either success or failure, and this way each of the services are standalone, and can be very easily migrated to a microservice architecture.
+When documenting these, we want to show an example of how it is used, but also we want to document where, and how we use it.

+## 1password integration

+When dealing with environment variables I can integrate with 1password to get the values from the 1password vault, instead of having to store them on my local machine.